Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 ![git hook examples](/assets/2022-pre-commit/after-running-sample-pre-commit.png)

 You see that it removed a trailing whitespace after the `CASE _state OF`.
 Additionally the file had a mix of tabs and spaces.
 The tabs were replaced by spaces.
 These changes were made by the `trailing-whitespace` and `twincat-leading-tabs-remover` respectively.
-For a full list of all the changes you can see the differences of **THIS COMMIT**.
+For a full list of all the changes you can see the differences of [this commit](https://github.com/Roald87/TwincatTutorials/pull/2/commits/91041e5f94d44095ce070381645609bf82ce52d8).

 ### Hooks what and why